zealousweb/GutenGridMasonry/readme.txt

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."
-3. When the popup appears, select the masonrygridforgutenberg.zip file from your desktop.
+3. When the popup appears, select the grid-masonry-for-guten-blocks.zip file from your desktop.
 4. Follow the on-screen instructions and wait till the upload completes.
 5. When it's finished, activate the plugin via the prompt.
 A message will display confirming activation was successful.